Bloivating-Major/Strivers-A-to-Z-DSA-Sheet/Step 03 Solve Problems on Arrays [ Easy = Medium = Hard ]/Lec 01 Easy/07MoveZeroesToEnd.md

 - Brute force uses extra space and multiple passes.
 - Optimal solution uses two pointers for in-place rearrangement and is more efficient.
 - Both methods maintain the order of non-zero elements.

+- This is a fundamental array manipulation technique useful in various scenarios.